 Workers Day

-May Day was originally designated a national holiday in Nigeria by the People Redemption Party (PRP) government of Kano State in 1980.
-On May 1, 1981, it was declared a public holiday.
+The People Redemption Party (PRP) government of Kano State designated May Day as a national holiday in Nigeria in 1980.
+On May 1, 1981, the government declared it a public holiday.

 Eid al-Fitr